hkjn/decenter.world/bitcoin.md

 check that the holder of the private key was the one that originated the transaction.

-The Bitcoin wallets that are commonly used are just a useful way to keep track of a collection of private keys, as well as the bitcoin controlled by those keys.
-By handling the details of managing private keys, summing up the bitcoin controlled by those keys, and signing transactions, the barrier to entry is lowered compared to if users needed to understand these concepts themselves.
+**Bitcoin wallets** are just software that helps us keep track of a collection of private keys, as well as the how many bitcoin are controlled by those keys.
+The wallets normally use a new address every time we receive bitcoin, which helps with privacy.
+By handling the details of managing private keys, summing up the bitcoin controlled by those keys, and signing transactions, the barrier to entry is lowered by using wallets compared to if we needed to understand these concepts ourselves.

 ## Transactions